 Video of the Day

 From a design standpoint, combining the two means being thoughtful about the items you bring in, ensuring that the majority of them can serve a functional purpose.
-That said when it comes to the bathroom decor basics, such as shower curtains, window treatments, bath mats, and toiletries, skip right past the standard all-white options and go for something with a little more personality.
-Beyond that, it's worth thinking outside of the box (after all, what's more boho than that?) to create unexpected moments, such as a gallery wall or eye-catching mosaic tile and a couple of hanging planters to dress up an otherwise empty corner.
+That said, when it comes to the bathroom decor basics, such as shower curtains, window treatments, bath mats, and toiletries, skip right past the standard all-white options and go for something with a little more personality.
+Beyond that, it's worth thinking outside of the box to create unexpected moments, such as a gallery wall or eye-catching mosaic tile and a couple of hanging planters to dress up an otherwise empty corner.
 Scroll on for nine inspired small boho bathroom ideas.

 1. Make it a boho moment.